-When to Camp — A Seasonal Overview
+📅 When to Camp — Seasonal Overview

-K'gari (Fraser Island)
+K'gari (Fraser Island) — Queensland

 The world's largest sand island is a UNESCO World Heritage site with crystal-clear freshwater lakes, towering sand dunes, rainforest growing directly on sand, and pristine beach camping.
 Multi-day trips combine beach driving, swimming at Lake McKenzie and Eli Creek, and wildlife spotting — including the island's famous dingo population.

-Blue Mountains
+Blue Mountains — New South Wales

-Just two hours from Sydney, the Blue Mountains deliver dramatic sandstone cliffs, eucalyptus forests with that distinctive blue haze, and hidden waterfalls accessible only on foot.
+Just two hours from Sydney, the Blue Mountains deliver dramatic sandstone cliffs, eucalyptus forests with their distinctive blue haze, and hidden waterfalls accessible only on foot.
 Campgrounds range from drive-up sites at Euroka to walk-in bush camps along the Six Foot Track.

-Grampians National Park
+Grampians National Park — Victoria

 Victoria's Grampians combine sandstone ranges, Aboriginal rock art, abundant wildlife, and some of the darkest skies in southeastern Australia.
 Hike to the Pinnacle or Boroka Lookout during the day, then camp beneath a canopy of stars.
 The park is also one of Australia's premier rock climbing destinations.